I get lost in all the options for parallel computing on the cheap. I summarise for myself here.

 Tensorflow is the hot new Google one, coming from the training of artificial neural networks, but more broadly applicable.
 See my notes It handles general optimisation problems, especially for neural networks.
 Listed here as a parallel option because it has some parallel support, especially on google’ own infrastructure..
 C++/Python.

-Turi (formerly Dato (formally Graphlab)) claims to automate this stuff, using their own libraries, which are a little… opaque and have similar, but not identical, APIs to python’s scikit-learn.
+Turi (formerly Dato (formally Graphlab)) claims to automate this stuff, using their own libraries, which are a little… opaque. (update - recently they opensourced a bunch so perhaps this has changed?)
+They have similar, but not identical, APIs to python’s scikit-learn.
 Their (open source) Tensorflow competitor mxnet claims to the the fastest thingy ever times whatever you said plus one.
-Not clear which of their other offerings are open-source.

 …an open-source cluster computing framework originally developed in the AMPLab at UC Berkeley. […]By allowing user programs to load data into a cluster’s memory and query it repeatedly, Spark is well suited to machine learning algorithms.